bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 yarn add @polkadot/api
 ```

+To work with this library please set flag `esModuleInterop` to `true` in `tsconfig.json` file and restart the dev server.

-And add necessary imports to `app.service.ts` file:
+Now you can add necessary imports to `app.service.ts` file:

 ```
 import { ApiPromise, WsProvider, Keyring } from '@polkadot/api';